manuqlly/VisionFabric/README.md

-# VisionFabric - Custom YOLO Object Detection Training & Inference
+# VisionFabric - Custom YOLO Object Detection & Tracking Pipeline

-A complete pipeline for training custom YOLO models and performing video inference for object detection and tracking.
+**VisionFabric** is a complete pipeline for training custom YOLO models and performing real-time video inference with object detection, tracking, and ROI-based counting.

 ![Detection Result](image.png)

+> ⚠️ **Note:** This tutorial provides everything you need to train your own custom YOLO model from scratch.

-## 🚀 Quick Start
+## 🚀 What You'll Build

-This project provides a complete workflow for:
+This project enables you to:
-1. **Data Preparation** - Extract and annotate video frames
+- 📦 **Extract & Annotate** frames from videos for custom object detection
-2. **Model Training** - Train custom YOLO model on Google Colab
+- 🧠 **Train YOLOv4-Tiny** models on Google Colab with GPU acceleration
-3. **Video Inference** - Real-time object detection and tracking
+- 🎥 **Real-time Inference** with object tracking, counting, and dashboard overlay

 ## 📋 Prerequisites